campudus/tableaux/GETTING_STARTED.md

   "page": { // result can be paged with two query parameters offset and limit
     "offset": null,
     "limit": null,
-    "totalSize": 18 // total size of this table
+    "totalSize": 18 // total number of rows depending on filter query parameters.
+If no filters are set, totalSize is the total number of rows in the table
   },
   "rows": [
     { // row object